-The University of Colorado Boulder Police Department is committed to being a leader among university police departments.
+The University of Colorado Boulder Police Department (CUPD) is committed to being a leader among university police departments.
+CUPD is part of CU Boulder's Division of Public Safety.

 Mission

 "The members of the University of Colorado Boulder Police Department are dedicated to provide the highest quality services in order to enhance community safety, protect life and property, and reduce crime and the fear of crime.
 We pledge to develop a partnership with the greater campus community and to improve the overall safety and quality of life for all CU affiliates through fair and impartial, transparent, and consistent policing."